ericguizzo/anti_transfer/README.md

 ```

 ## PRE-TRAIN FEATURE DEEP EXTRACTORS
-Separately run the following scripts to pre-train the VGG networks used to compute the deep feature losses:
+When the preprocessing stage is finished, separately run the following scripts to pre-train the features extractors.
+The pre-trained convolution part of these VGG networks will be used to compute the deep feature losses in the actual trainings:
 ```bash
 python3 pretrain_vgg_iemocap.py
 python3 pretrain_vgg_goodsounds.py